ampjr/fse-blocks-boilerplate/README.md

 This is a boilerplate theme with full-site editing (FSE) and slider block for WordPress.

+Rather than having random bits of code, I thought it would be best to showcase the various requirements by rolling them all into a starter theme.
+Just download, install, & activate.
+Enjoy!

 ## Approach

-- **index.html**: The main template file for WordPress full-site editing.
+- **index.html**: The main template file for WordPress FSE.
+Plus a few others to get you started building.

 - **footer.html**: uses JS to display the current date.